gunjal-rohan/Task-Management/README.md

-# To-Do-List
+# Task Management Website
- To Do list using HTML, CSS, Bootstrap, PHP and JQuery.
+ Task Management Website using HTML, CSS, Bootstrap, PHP and JQuery.

  to initialise the project make database named to_do in PHPMyAdmin